|

-Robert is a person who has implemented
+Robert is that person who has implemented programming of Frog Feast for our ColecoVision.

 Frog Feast for ColecoVision.

-The game itself is derived from other
+The game itself is derived from other related games.

-Frog Feast was out for Atari Jaguar, a fine CD version from Charles at
+Frog Feast was out for Atari Jaguar, a fine CD version from Charles at Rastersoft.

 Also for Amiga CD 32, Sega Dreamcast and least 8 more systems.

-Robert has his permission from the developer Rastorsoft to create a
+Robert has his permission from the developer Rastorsoft to create a version for ColecoVision.

 Open source, so no problem at all.

-Robert will try to make the game deeper,
+Robert will try to make the game deeper, and maybe add more levels.

-If he finish the game, he will give AtariAge his license, and leaving them
+If he finish the game, he will give AtariAge his license, and leaving them for the release of the game.

-If AtariAge not will help him, he will instead deliver the game back to
+If AtariAge not will help him, he will instead deliver the game back to Rastorsoft.

 And then it's up to Charles if he will publish it in a cartridge.

-Robert has until now made 2 versions of the
+Robert has until now made 2 versions of the Frog Feast.

-Open Source and a Commercial one.
+An Open Source and a Commercial one.

-Pacific Fleet for ColecoVision.
+Early Pacific Fleet for ColecoVision.

-you place 4 ships, and so does the 2nd player, or the computer in 1 player
+The game may seem like the good old Battleship, in that you place 4 ships, and so does the 2nd player, or the computer in 1 player mode.

-But, it is a real time strategy game, with several different missions,
+It is a real time strategy game, with several different missions, land that gets in the way, time element aso.

 You have 5 points to purchase your armada.

-1 point buys you a PT boat.
+1 point buys you a Patrol boat.

 2 point is the cost of a Sub.

-3 points for a Sattleship.
+3 points for a Battleship.

 and 4 points for an Aircraft carrier.

 You can, therefore, have a 5 "PT boat" navy if you want.
-Or 1 sub and 1
+Or 1 sub and 1 battleship navy. etc... whatever you want with your 5 points.

-the PT boat, takes 2 squares, and sinks with 1 hit.
+The Patrol boat, takes 2 squares, and sinks with 1 hit.

-the Sub takes 2 squares and sinks with 2 hits.
+The Sub takes 2 squares and sinks with 2 hits.

 Battleship 3 squares and sinks with 3 hits.